creativescala/creative-scala/src/pages/substitution/substitution.md

 Let's arbitrarily choose the right sub-expression (we'll return to this choice later.)

 The sub-expression `("Moonage daydream".indexOf("N"))` again consists of two sub-expressions, `"Moonage daydream"` and `"N"`.
-Let's again evalute the right-hand first, remembering that literal expressions are not values so they must be evaluated.
+Let's again evaluate the right-hand first, remembering that literal expressions are not values so they must be evaluated.

 The literal `"N"` evaluates to the value `"N"`.
 To avoid this confusion let's write the value as `|"N"|`.